FrankCCCCC/Simulate-Blockchain-Mining-with-pyhton-/README.md

 # Simulate-Blockchain-Mining-with-pyhton-
-Use python to simulate compression data with double SHA, repeat nonce and generate genesis block.
+Use python to simulate compression data with double SHA, find correct nonce and generate genesis block of Bitcoin.

 Command:
-py testcase.py
+py bitcoinMine.py

 Plan to implement a complete blockchain structure.
 Reference: